 - The inspection and certification obligation for the different stages in the supply chain of GOTS Goods can be summarised as follows: - a.
 Processors and manufacturers of GOTS Goods: Certification based on an annual on-site inspection is obligatory. - b.
-Subcontractors (in the field of processing and manufacturing) of GOTS Goods: Certification based on on-site inspection is obligatory. - Chemical Formulators (supplier): An on-site inspection is obligatory.
-For further information, please refer to interpretation of GOTS Sections 4.2.4 and 4.2.5. - d.
+Subcontractors (in the field of processing and manufacturing) of GOTS Goods: Certification based on on-site inspection is obligatory. - c.
+Chemical Formulators (supplier): An on-site inspection is obligatory.
+For further information, please refer to interpretation of d.
 Chemical Subcontractors (toll manufacturing): An on-site inspection is obligatory.
-For further information, please refer to interpretation of GOTS Sections 4.2.4 and 4.2.5. - e.
-Traders (B2B) of GOTS Goods: Certification based on an annual on-site inspection is obligatory.
-(Exemptions in the following section).
+For further information, please refer to interpretation of GOTS Sections 4.2.4 and 4.2.5.